10 Best Kayak Tours in New Zealand

 3. Clear Kayaking at Goat Island

 See the underwater world in a unique way with a clear kayak!
-The Goat Island Marine Reserve in Leigh (north Auckland) is a protected area for marine life so there are plenty of fish, stingrays and even marine mammals to be seen under your kayak.
+The Goat Island Marine Reserve in Leigh (North Auckland) is a protected area for marine life so there is plenty of fish, stingrays and even marine mammals to be seen under your kayak.
 You don’t even have to get wet!
+Clearyaks can be rented from the Goat Island Marine Reserve or tours and transfers from Auckland are available.

 Location: Leigh, Auckland, North Island